FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/t_st_FTPCommandLogConfiguration/FTP_SITE_META_command.md

 >
 > The “=” and ‘;’ are considered special symbols: - the semicolon sign (‘;’) is used to delimit the different pairs,- the equals sign (“=”) splits the key name from its value.
 If using them as part of the payload, escaping is required.
 They must be preceded by “\\” or \\\\, depending on the manner how FTP clients accept command arguments.

 When a file is uploaded using a common session, the commands arguments are stored as part of the file meta information.
 They are written in an existing namespace - the flow attributes user variables (*userVars*).
-For more information about flow attributes, see *Flow attributes* section in <a href="../../t_st_mailtemplates/c_st_mail_template_commands_variables" class="MCXref xref">Mail template commands and variables</a>.
+For more information about flow attributes, see *Flow attributes* section in [Mail template commands and variables](../../t_st_mailtemplates/c_st_mail_template_commands_variables).

 The command supports entering keys with empty values: